arnauKL/CPUraytracer/README.md

 ## Running

-Image is output to standard output stream in `ppm` format.
+The image is output to standard output stream in `PPM` format.

 ```bash
 ./raytracer > result.ppm
 ```

-It can be then viewed using _imv_ or some other image viewer that supports ppm, or converted to other image formats (imagemagik):
+It can be then viewed using _imv_ or some other image viewer that supports PPM, or converted to other image formats (ImageMagick):

 ```bash
 magick result.ppm result.png